-When requesting GE certification for a certain Area or Subarea a course may be the only exposure a student gets to that Area or Subarea.
-The course as a whole-and not the general topic or discipline-must be appropriate to that Area or Subarea and taught at the university level.
-Rather than GE being an afterthought to make a course fit into that Area or Subarea, with just perfunctory treatment or minimal coverage of the Area or Subarea, a course must be created around the concept of covering GE explicitly, directly, thoroughly, and significantly, integrating the Area or Subarea throughout the course.
+When requesting GE certification for a certain Subject Area, a course may be the only exposure a student gets to that Subject Area.
+The course as a whole-and not the general topic or discipline-must be appropriate to that Subject Area and taught at the university level.
+Rather than GE being an afterthought to make a course fit into that Subject Area, with just perfunctory treatment or minimal coverage of the Subject Area, a course must be created around the concept of covering GE explicitly, directly, thoroughly, and significantly, integrating the Subject Area throughout the course.
 The course may simultaneously cover discipline-specific material; however, that material must be integrated with the GE content.

-At the Foundation stage, academic skills will focus on oral and written communication, critical thinking, or mathematics/quantitative reasoning.
-Because of the nature of the courses that constitute the

-Foundation stage, it is expected that they will be organized either as small groups or as large lectures with small group discussions, activities, or workshops.
+At the Foundation stage, academic skills will focus on oral communication, English composition, critical thinking, or mathematics/quantitative reasoning.
+Because of the nature of the courses that constitute the Foundation stage, it is expected that they will be organized either as small groups or as large lectures with small group discussions, activities, or workshops.
 Although no explicit class size limit will be set for other GE Courses targeted to first-year students, the GEGC will consider whether the proposed modes of instruction are consistent with the learning objectives of the course and the level.